dlzeng243/metaSVG-export/README.md

-# Onshape API Key Sample Apps
+# Onshape script test

+To be written.

+---

+(Cloned from Onshape-public/apikey)

 Simple Node.js and Python apps to demonstrate API key usage

----

 ### Getting Started